 9.2 Subscribers with monthly paying subscriptions will be charged upon the expiration of any applicable free trial period.
-Subscriptions canceled prior to the expiration of any trial period, will not be charged.
+Subscriptions cancelled prior to the expiration of any trial period, will not be charged.
 Monthly Subscribers will thereafter be charged in advance each 30 days.
 Annual Subscribers will thereafter be charged annually on the anniversary date of the initial subscription charge.
 All charges are final and non-refundable, including payments made by Annual Subscribers, setup fees, and other professional services charges.

 9.3 No refunds or credits will be issued for partial periods of service, upgrade/downgrade refunds, or refunds for periods unused with an active subscription, including, but not limited to, instances involving the removal of a Subscriber.

-9.4 There are no charges for canceling a subscription, and paying subscriptions cancelled prior to the end of their current billing cycle will not be charged again in the following cycle.
+9.4 There are no charges for cancelling a subscription and paying subscriptions cancelled prior to the end of their current billing cycle will not be charged again in the following cycle.

 9.5 The amount charged on the next billing cycle will be automatically updated to reflect any changes to the subscription, including upgrades or downgrades, and including the addition or removal of discounts included for the purchase of suite services.
 Adding Authorized User subscriptions or subscription upgrades will trigger prorated charges in the current billing cycle.
 Subscriber authorizes Themis to apply updated charge amounts.
 Subscription changes, including downgrades, may result in loss of access to Content, features, or an increase or reduction in the amount of available capacity for Content provided by the Service.